daniellockyer/daniellockyer/README.md

 I'm a performance and scaling consultant, focusing on making the web faster.

-Previously, I was a Core team engineer at [Ghost](https://ghost.org), helping to deliver a publishing platform to tens of thousands of customers and millions of users. :gear:
+Previously, I was a core team engineer at [Ghost](https://ghost.org), helping to deliver a publishing platform to tens of thousands of customers and millions of users. :gear:

 You can find my website over [here](https://daniellockyer.com) and I'm active on [X](https://x.com/daniellockyer) :star2: